Sanyo Electric Railway Main Line: Operation

+While Nishidai is the nominal start of the line, all trains run beyond Nishidai station to Sannomiya station within the Kobe Rapid Railway or further within the Hanshin or Hankyū networks.

 The line accepts trains of Hanshin via Kobe Rapid, down (west) to Sumaura-kōen.
 In the Sanyo Main Line, all Hanshin trains stop all stations on their way, though in Hanshin's Main Line some are operated as Locals and some as Limited Express.